 In accordance with Sharia regulations, the Bank cannot generate income from interest rate.
-All realized penalties are donated to charity.
+All collected penalties are donated to charity.

 2.4.
-Fee and commission income and expense
+Fee, commission income and expense

 Fees and commissions are generally recognized on an accrual basis when the service has been provided to the client.
 Fee and commission income includes all income from the provision of services to clients.
-Fees for approval of financing and guarantees are since 2011 charged in advance, while the revenue is accrued on an effective profit margin basis.
+9